Boston Blackie: Radio

 Concurrent with the Columbia Pictures films, a Boston Blackie radio series—also starring Chester Morris—aired on NBC June 23 – September 15, 1944, as a summer replacement for Amos 'n' Andy.
 Lesley Woods played Blackie's girlfriend Mary Wesley; Richard Lane played Inspector Farraday.
 Harlow Wilcox was the announcer for the 30-minute program.

 A new incarnation of the Boston Blackie radio series aired April 11, 1945 – October 25, 1950, starring Richard Kollmar.
 Maurice Tarplin played Inspector Farraday; Jan Miner was Mary.
 More than 200 half-hour episodes were transcribed and syndicated by Frederick Ziv to Mutual and other network outlets.

 Television

-Kent Taylor starred in the Ziv-produced half-hour TV series The Adventures of Boston Blackie.
+Kent Taylor starred in the Ziv-produced half-hour TV series Boston Blackie.
 Syndicated in September 1951, it ran for 58 episodes, lasting until 1953, continuing in repeats over the following decade.
 Lois Collier appeared as Mary Wesley and Frank Orth was Inspector Farraday.
 The series was set in Los Angeles; Mary and Blackie had a dog named Whitie, and comedy sometimes took precedence over crime.

 Television historian Tim Brooks in The Complete Directory to Prime Time Network and Cable TV Shows 1946–Present described Boston Blackie as "a memorable B-grade television series … The term 'B' is used in all the best senses: a certain vitality and sense of humor substituted more than adequately for the normal criteria of expensive production and famous stars."